 If the pins are exposed however, we take them out in our rooms.
 This may sound a little scary, but we promise, it’s a lot less painful than one imagines it to be.
 We do however recommend that you give your child some Stopayne or other painkiller to help steady their nerves beforehand.

 In our experience a calm approach with children in our rooms is far less traumatic than a trip to the operating theatre to remove the pins.
 And besides, we have a collection of lollipops that rivals a sweet shop - the best recovery medicine of all.

 Our practice is equipped to provide comprehensive care for wounds; these include surgical wounds and the care of those acquired through injury.
 Dr Mulder and Sr Seona are experienced in the management of hand and finger injuries, and offer all patients specialised treatment.

 Depending on the nature of the injury Mike may need to make use of portable ultrasound to assist in the immediate detection of muscle and tendon injuries, and accurate diagnostic injections.
 The procedure is quick and completely painless.

-On the days when Dr Mulder is on call, patients needing emergency care may be seen by him on admission, or they may be given a card to see him at the next available appointment.
-This arrangement is determined by the nature of the injury.
+On the days when Dr Mulder is on call, patients needing emergency care may be seen by him on admission, or may be given his business card to make an appointment to be seen at the next appropriate or available appointment.
+The timing of this appointment is dictated by the nature of the injury.

-As Mike’s preference is for upper limb injuries, follow-up appointments for lower limb injuries are frequently referred to his partner, Dr Roy Endenburg.
+As Mike’s preference and expertise is in upper limb injuries, lower limb injuries may be referred and seen by his partner, Dr Roy Endenburg.

 Our practice accepts and manages patients who have been injured at work and are insured through the COIDA.
 Please let us know if this is relevant to your circumstances when booking your appointment.
 We need to have the necessary documentation ready for you - as we can’t treat you without it.